Acropora polystoma

 Acropora polystoma is a species of acroporid coral that was first described by G. Brook in 1891.
 Found in marine, tropical, reefs on upper slopes where waves are strong, it occurs at depths between 3 and 10 m.
-It is classed as a vulnerable species on the IUCN Red List, and it has a decreasing population.
+It is classed as an endangered species on the IUCN Red List, and it has a decreasing population.
 It is not common and found over a large area and is classified under CITES Appendix II.

 Description

 Acropora polystoma is found in colonies of clumps or of corymbose plates with diameters not exceeding 80 cm.
 The branchlets have lengths of up to 100 mm and diameters of between 5 and 15 mm.
 It is blue, cream, yellow, lavender, or brown in colour, and the branches are similar in size and become thinner towards the ends.
 The branches contain axial and radial corallites.
 Axial corallites are located on the ends of the branch tips, and are small with outer diameters of between 2.4 and 4 mm and inner diameters of 0.8 to 1.5 mm.
 Radial corallites are regularly arranged and found in rows, and are tube-shaped.
 It contains a small number of randomly positioned spinules.
 It is similar to Acropora massawensis and other species of the robusta group.
 It is found in marine environments in tropical, shallow reefs, at depths between 3 and 10 m.
 It occurs on slopes of reefs damaged by strong waves, and reef edges.
 It is composed of aragonite (calcium carbonate).